Hey Guys! Today I have an interview with author Kristen Martin on the blog today.

 KRISTEN: It doesn’t happen to me all that often, but I do have spells where I seriously lack motivation.
 I usually take time to journal and get all of my feelings out on paper.
 I’ll then pick up a motivational book, like You Are A BadAss by Jen Sincero, and read a few chapters.
 It’s a great pick-me-up, and gets my motivation to write back up and running quickly!
 I would also suggest surrounding yourself (either online or in-person) with other positive-minded writers to help support and encourage you when you’re feeling down.

 A support system is very helpful!
 In your forthcoming dark fantasy, SHADOW CROWN, your main character Arden is an assassin!
 It sounds like such a fun, dark novel.
-I can’t wait to pick it up!
-I love dark novels, and everything I write is dark, as well.
 I’m curious, what’s your favorite aspect of writing about a darker character?

 KRISTEN: Thank you!
 SHADOW CROWN, by far, has been the most fun (and the most challenging) book for me to write.
 Because I am such a positive, smiley, and happy person, it felt strangely exhilarating to write for a darker character’s point of view.
 My favorite aspect of writing about a darker character is that I really had to get into Arden’s headspace and write from a much more sinister place than I’m used to.
 It’s been a huge challenge, but one I enjoy because I feel that it really stretches my abilities as a writer.
 I’ve actually come out of my office before with my head down after writing a scene from Arden’s point-of-view, and my fiance will look at me and go, “How bad was it this time?
 Do I need to run to the store to get ice cream?”
 Let’s just say I’ve eaten a lot of ice cream over the past year during the writing and editing phases of this book!